You probably were recently asked:

 but their tips and tricks work on the anger languages.

-You can email/txt me any random questions you might have.
+Feel free to email or text me any random questions you might have.